FraterCCCLXIII/panentheon/docs/lineage.md

 #### **Barbara Marx Hubbard (1929-2019)**
 A futurist and the founder of the **Conscious Evolution** movement, Hubbard advocated for humanity’s active role in the next stage of evolution, emphasizing co-creation and the emergence of a new human species through spiritual and social transformation.

+#### **Dr. Wolfgang Smith (1930-2024)**
+Wolfgang Smith, born in 1930, graduated from Cornell at 18.
+He solved the re-entry problem for space flight, then shifted to teaching mathematics at top universities.
+A Platonist critic of modern science, he advocated for a tripartite cosmology.
+His life was featured in the 2020 documentary The End of Quantum Reality, and his works are being republished by the Philos-Sophia Initiative.

 #### **Beatrice Bruteau (1930–2014)**
 Bruteau’s work combines **process theology**, **Christian mysticism**, and **evolutionary thought**.
 She explored the idea that the universe is in a constant process of **divine becoming**, with **God** evolving alongside creation.
 She emphasized the **co-creative relationship** between **humanity** and **God**, promoting a vision of **spiritual evolution** that integrates **Christian** and **non-Christian** perspectives.